drehren/ra_mp64_srm_convert/README.md

 When a SRM file is split into its contents, only those contents with data will be created.

+This is a console application.
+For a graphical one see [ramp64-convert-gui](https://github.com/drehren/ramp64-convert-gui), for a web-based one see [ramp64-convert-web](https://github.com/drehren/ramp64-convert-web).

 ## Usage TL;DR

 ### Group by filename (default)